MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

     - You don't have any tasks.
 ```

-The example uses the [join][5] pre-built function to list all values in the `recentTasks` collection.
+The example above uses the [join][5] prebuilt function to list all values in the `recentTasks` collection.

 Given templates and prebuilt functions share the same invocation signature, a template name cannot be the same as a prebuilt function name.
-See [here][4] for list of prebuilt functions.

-In cases where you must have the template name be the same as a pre-built function name you can use `lg.xxx`, as seen in the example below, to refer to the LG template and avoid possible collisions with pre-built functions.
+There may be cases where you must have the template name be the same as a prebuilt function name.
+Use `lg.xxx`, as seen in the example below, to refer to the LG template and avoid possible collisions with prebuilt functions.

 ```markdown
 > Custom length function with one parameter.